clarkfitzg/phd_research/notes/jsm18.md

       From analyzing the return value of npbin
 - `output_classes = c("integer", "numeric", "numeric", "numeric", "integer")`
       Need general type inference for this

+SQL generation, type inference- we can do these things.
+They may not be fully mature technologies in R, but they're not that far out either.
+If we assume that we have these capabilities then what can we say?
+Then we don't have to worry about generating the SQL for `pems[, c("station", "flow2", "occupancy2")]`- it's a different problem.
+But it matters here, because we're generating the SQL for the `CLUSTER BY`, so we have to at least be able to compose the SQL at the right place.

 ## dplyr